whosonfirst/go-whosonfirst-du/README.md

 ```
 ./bin/wof-stats-data -h
 Usage of ./bin/wof-stats-data:
+  -format string
+    	Write stats in this format.
+Valid formats are: json, markdown. (default "json")
   -mode string
     	The mode to use importing data.
 Valid modes are: directory,feature,feature-collection,files,geojson-ls,meta,path,repo,sqlite. (default "repo")
+  -out string
+    	Write stats to this path.
+If empty write stats to STDOUT.
 ```

 For example: